danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 Under late capitalism, temporality itself seems to have been captured, and "there is a relentless incursion of the non-time of 24/7 into every aspect of social or personal life.
 There are, for example, almost no circumstances now that cannot be recorded or archived as digital imagery or information."[^Crary] We quote from Jonathan Crary's book *24/7: Late Capitalism and the Ends of Sleep* which describes the collapse of the distinction between day and night, meaning we are destined to produce data at all times.
 If sleep was once thought to be the last refuge from capitalism where no value could be extracted,[^Crary2] then this no longer seems to be the case.

 That even sleep has become datafied seems to point to the extent to which our subjectivities have also been captured.
 We produce, share, collect, use and misuse, knowingly, or not, massive amounts of data, but what does its capture do to us?
 What are the inter-subjective relations between data-commodity and its human subjects?
 As discussed in this chapter, our personal and professional lives seem to be fully enmeshed in various processes of "datafication," but does this mean that we are trapped in a prison-house of data, unwittingly producing value for others?
-In this last section we try to unpack these ideas a little more, and in particular the idea of value in the context of the data flow (that we call big %data%), and examine our position within these datafied structures which is not entirely without agency.
+In this last section we try to unpack these ideas a little more, and in particular the idea of value in the context of the data flow (that we call big data), and examine our position within these datafied structures which is not entirely without agency.

 In 2015, transmediale, an annual art and digital culture festival in Berlin, posted an open call addressing the pervasive logic of *Capture All* and the quantification of life, work and play.
 The call included some questions worth repeating here: "Are there still modes of being that resist the imperative of digital capitalism to CAPTURE ALL or is there no option but to play along?
 If so, are there artistic strategies and speculative approaches that do not play this game of quantification by the numbers?
 What are the [...] gaps of relentless quantification and gamification that can be exploited in order to carve out new ways of living?"[^transmediale] Hopefully the practical tasks and examples of this chapter go some way to pointing out some alternatives.